MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/compliance/use-your-free-azure-ad-subscription-in-office-365.md

 - MET150
 ms.assetid: d104fb44-1c42-4541-89a6-1f67be22e4ad
-description: 了解如何存取 Azure Active Directory，其隨附於貴組織的付費訂閱。 ms.openlocfilehash: be8edecd348d0019916f4f1b974a2bd0f8cabbc9
+description: 了解如何存取 Azure Active Directory，其隨附於貴組織的付費訂閱。 ms.custom: seo-marvel-apr2020
+ms.openlocfilehash: 43c9c03af74d4edc1fb6c762c9ca89594a907920
-ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6
+ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218
 ms.translationtype: HT
 ms.contentlocale: zh-TW
-ms.lasthandoff: 04/21/2020
+ms.lasthandoff: 06/19/2020
-ms.locfileid: "43626369"
+ms.locfileid: "44819283"
 ---
 # <a name="use-your-free-azure-active-directory-subscription"></a>使用您的免費 Azure Active Directory 訂閱

-如果貴組織有 Microsoft 365、Microsoft Dynamics CRM Online、Enterprise Mobility Suite 或其他 Microsoft 服務的付費訂閱，則您有 Microsoft Azure Active Directory 的免費訂閱。您和其他系統管理員可以使用 Azure AD，來建立並管理使用者和群組帳戶。若要使用 Azure AD，只需移至 Azure 入口網站，然後登入您的帳戶。
+If your organization has a paid subscription to Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, or other Microsoft services, you have a free subscription to Microsoft Azure Active Directory.
+You and other admins can use Azure AD to create and manage user and group accounts.
+To use Azure AD, just go to the Azure portal and sign in to your account.

-## <a name="before-you-begin"></a>開始之前
+## <a name="open-a-private-browsing-session"></a>開啟私人瀏覽會話

-您可以使用私密瀏覽工作階段 (而非一般工作階段) 存取 Azure 入口網站 (在以下的步驟 1)，藉此避免您目前登入的認證傳送至 Azure。若要開啟私密瀏覽工作階段：
+Use a private browsing session (not a regular session) to access the Azure portal (in step 1 below) because this prevents the credentials that you're currently logged on with from being passed to Azure.
+To open an private browsing session:

 - 在 Microsoft Edge (舊版)、Internet Explorer 或 Mozilla FireFox 中，請按 `CTRL+SHIFT+P`。